netbox-community/netbox-zero-to-hero/modules/2-setting-up-the-organization/2-setting-up-the-orgainzation.md

 ### Site Groups and Sites
 Whereas regions are intended for geographic organization, site groups may be used for functional groupings.
 A site typically represents a building within a region and/or site group.

-TLE Consulting has 2 Site Groups - Branch (consisting of 10 sites) and Corporate (consisting of 2 sites).
+TLE Consulting has two Site Groups - Branch (consisting of ten sites) and Corporate (consisting of two sites).

 ### Locations
 A location can be any logical subdivision within a building, such as a floor or room.
-All TLE Consulting Branch sites have a single location (Comms Room) and the Corporate sites have an extra location within them (Data Center)
+All TLE Consulting Branch sites have a single location (Comms Room) and the Corporate sites have an extra location within them (On-Premises Data Center)

 ### Racks and Rack Roles
 Racks are physical objects into which devices are installed.
 NetBox models each equipment rack as a discrete object within a site and location.
-In our example all sites have at least 1 rack where Network/IT equipment is installed.
+In our example all sites have at least one rack where Network/IT equipment is installed.

 Users can also create custom roles to which racks can be assigned, and TLE has defined their rack roles as Infrastructure, Compute and Storage.